ictinnovations/ictagent/doc/developer_guide.md

 Its the very first screen that appears when the user clicks on the browser action i.e on the icon of the extension in toolbar.It has calling functionality.
 User can dial any number from this screen.

 **Screen Outgoing**
-This screen appears when a user dials a number and clicks on the call button.It has an end call button.
+This screen appears when a user dials a number and clicks on the call button.
+It has an end call button.

 **Screen Incoming**
-When the inbound calls come this screen appears , it will have a feature of answering and rejecting it.
+When the inbound calls come this screen appears, it will have a feature of answering and rejecting it.

 **Screen incall**
-This screen will be displayed when an inbound call is answered .It has Reject, Transfer,Send DTMF buttons.
+This screen will be displayed when an inbound call is answered.
+It has Reject, Transfer, Send DTMF buttons.

+**Screen Transfer**
+When user presses the **Transfer to** button during incall screen than it opens the Transfer screen which shows the extension list, start transfer call button and a close button to close the Transfer call screen.

+**Screen DTMF**
+When user presses the **Send DTMF** button during incall screen than it opens the DTMF screen which shows the keypad to the user and a close button to close all the DTMF screen.

+**Screen Offline**

+During idle screen when the user changes the status to the offline this screen is shown.

 ### Popup.js
 Popup.js is a javascript file that has been integrated with the popup.html.
 All the buttons in html file perform some task and instructions of carrying that task is given in popup.js.
 In this case it has all the call related functions like accept ,reject, end,transfer, and send  DTMF.